ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/_index.md

 learning_objectives:
    - Describe how you can use OpenCV for face detection.
-   - Acquire images from the camera.
+   - Use OpenCV to retrieve camera frames.
    - Use Haar cascade classifier for face detection.

 prerequisites: